Joe Davis (sportscaster): Fox Sports, NFL Network, and FS1 (2014-present) (2020-21)

-Los Angeles Dodgers
+Los Angeles Dodgers (2016-present)

 In November 2015, Davis was hired by SportsNet LA to serve as an alternate play-by-play commentator for the Los Angeles Dodgers during the 2016 season.
 He split the play-by-play role with Charley Steiner for games that were not called by Vin Scully, who would be retiring as the team's television broadcaster at the end of the season.
 Davis subsequently became Scully's successor for the 2017 season, alongside Orel Hershiser on color.
 In interviews, Davis stated that he did not plan to entirely emulate Vin Scully's style, use his catchphrases, or be viewed as a "replacement" of him, arguing that one cannot "replace the greatest anyone of all time in anything".
 He did, however, state that he wanted to maintain Scully's focus upon storytelling as a reminder of the traits of Scully.
 In regard to his transition to the role, Davis explained that "hopefully, some have listened and at least learned to tolerate me.
 But for my comfort level, last year was very important, and having Orel in the booth has been the best part, and biggest reason, for this being an enjoyable experience so far, personally and professionally.
 I'm eternally grateful to him for how he has gone out of his way."
+Since then, he has only called a maximum of 90 games per season for the club, limited by his other work calling national games.

+When the Dodgers won the 2024 World Series, it was Davis who made the call on Fox, saying, "Start the party, Los Angeles!
+Your Dodgers have won the World Series!"

 Personal life

-Davis resides in South Pasadena, California, with his wife Libby and three children, Charlotte, Blake, and Theo.
+Davis resides in South Pasadena, California with his wife Libby (m.
+2013) and three children: Charlotte, Blake and Theo.
 Theo's full given name is Theodore Orel, named in honor of Davis's colleague and friend, Orel Hershiser.
+The family is Catholic.

 His brother, Sam A. Davis, is the cinematographer and co-producer of the film Period.
 End of Sentence., the winner of the Academy Award for Best Documentary (Short Subject) at the 91st Academy Awards.